Anna-Lind Pétursdóttir: Research

 Anna-Lind's main emphasis in teaching and research is on assessing effects of evidence-based methods to meet special needs of children, as well as training of school staff in using those methods.
 Her research projects include assessment of the effects of training for preschool staff in discrete trial teaching on the progress of children with developmental delay; assessment and implementation of peer assisted learning strategies to increase social interactions of students with autism with their classmates; progress monitoring of students at risk for reading difficulties and individualized interventions to improve reading progress; and evaluating the effects of function-based behavior support plans on persistent behaviour problems of students in preschools, primary schools and secondary schools.
 Her research has also focused on reading instruction in general, such as assessing the perception of preschool teachers of peer-assisted learning strategies and their effects on the beginning reading skills of preschool children.
 She and dr. Kristen McMaster received a 3-year research grant in 2020 from the Icelandic Centre for Research (Rannís) to assess the implementation and effects of peer assisted learning strategies on reading achievement in 1st and 2nd grade in Iceland.

 During her career, Anna-Lind has written a number of academic articles for domestic and foreign journals, in addition to giving many lectures both in Iceland and abroad.
 She has also held numerous workshops for parents and school professionals on ways to improve behaviour and well-being of children, both under the auspices of the Institute for Continuing Education at the University of Iceland and at schools all over Iceland.

 Personal life

 Anna-Lind Pétursdóttir was born in Akureyri and grew up there and in Germany.
 Her parents are Gisela Rabe-Stephan (b.
 1943), upper secondary school teacher and Pétur Bjarnason (1939–1976), port director in Akureyri.
 Her husband is Skúli Helgason, political scientist.
-They have fve children.
+They have five children.